• Gluten-Free Recipes

 • As dessert.
 You could serve glasses of lemon sorbet with ghriba for garnish, or a bowl of vanilla ice cream with chocolate sauce and ghribas.

 • On a cookie plate.
-You could absolutely tuck these cookies on a holiday cookie plate or on a general cookie plate when you have guests over (for tea or coffee ... of course!).
+You could absolutely add these cookies to a holiday cookie plate along with oat flour sugar cookies and gluten free shortbread, or on a general cookie plate when you have guests over (for tea or coffee ... of course!)

 Prevent your screen from going dark